-- Description The subjects comprise a converted second and attic floor flat located in a five storey block of eight flatted dwellings in total.
-The subjects are located within the Category B listed building.
-Accommodation SECOND FLOOR - Entrance Hallway, Bedroom.
-ATTIC FLOOR - Lounge open to Kitchen and Shower Room with WC. , Gross internal floor area (m2) 59m2 or thereby.
-Neighbourhood and location The subjects are located within Glasgow city centre where surrounding properties are of mixed age, style and vintage or commercial and residential properties.
+Description The subjects comprise a purpose built second floor flat located in a four/five storey Local Authority block of eight flatted dwellings.
+Accommodation SECOND FLOOR:- Entrance Hallway, Lounge, Bedroom, Kitchen & Bathroom.
+Gross internal floor area (m2) 47 square metres or thereby.
+Neighbourhood and location The subjects are located to the North Kelvin district of Glasgow where surrounding are of mixed age, style and vintage.
 Local shopping, educational and transport facilities are within easy reach.
-Age Circa 1880.
-Weather Dry and bright.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Chimney stacks were seen to be to stone construction externally pointed.
+Age Circa 1970.
+Weather Dry and overcast.
+Chimney stacks Not applicable.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-The roof was seen to be of a pitched design overlaid in slate work.
-There are flat roof sections of metal material or similar.
-Only a restricted view of the roof was possible from flat level and restricted from sightlines at ground floor level and therefore full comment cannot be made on its condition.
-Access to the roof void was gained via a hatch at attic level, this revealed a timber frame construction internally.
-Only a limited inspection was possible due to the presence of insulation, stored items and lack of crawl boards.
+The roof is believed to be of a metal profile design.
+From ground floor level only an extremely limited inspection/view was possible therefore full comment cannot be made on its condition.
+No roof voids were available for inspection.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater goods are to cast iron material and parapet design.
+The rainwater system is concealed and is assumed to be of a PVC design.
+Due to the nature of this full comment cannot be made upon condition.
 Main walls Visually inspected with the aid of binoculars where appropriate.
-Foundations and concealed parts were not exposed or inspected.
-The main walls appear to be to solid stone construction externally pointed.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+Foundations and concealed parts were not exposed or inspected. inspected.
+The main walls are believed to be to concrete block construction externally insulated and rendered.
+The main walls are believed to be to concrete block construction Windows, external doors and joinery The main walls are believed to be to concrete block construction Windows, external doors and joinery The main walls are believed to be to concrete block construction externally insulated and rendered.
+Windows, external doors and joinery The main walls are believed to be to concrete block construction externally insulated and rendered.
+Windows, external doors and joinery The main walls are believed to be to concrete block construction externally insulated and rendered.
+Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
-Doors and windows were not forced open.
-The windows throughout are to a mixture of timber double glazed and PVC double glazed Velux windows.
-There are timber double glazed patio doors pertaining to the subjects.

 External decorations Visually inspected.
-Stone work.
+Insulated render.